 Being sound asleep, I failed to catch the streak of light that illuminated my room.
-However, the ensuing “Kra-Ka-DOOOOOOM” of thunder demanded its respect, jarring me out of my peaceful dream of tender kisses from Pam Grier.
-My brothers quickly jumped out of bed and almost tackled each other as they darted through the door towards our parents’ room.
-Hoping to ignore and brave anything else the 2 a.m. storm conjured, I turned on my side, wrapping my pillow around my ears.
+However, the ensuing “Kra-Ka-DOOOOOOM” of thunder demanded its respect, jarring me out of my peaceful dream of tender kisses from voluptuous 70s blaxploitation film star Pam Grier.
+My brothers quickly jumped out of bed and almost tackled each other as they darted through the door, towards our parents’ room.
+Hoping to ignore and brave anything else the 2 a.m. storm conjured, I turned on my side, wrapping my pillow around my head, covering ears.
 Through my closed eyes, I picked up the next warning flash which was immediately followed by the thunder’s second declaration of power:

 “Did you hear me boy?
 I said Krispety-Krunchity-Krap-Yo-Pants-DOOOOOM!!!“

 He didn’t have to say a word.
-We rolled off of their bed, spilling onto the floor mattresses in sets of two: Terry & Craig (because they slept together) and me & Denise.
+We rolled off of their bed, spilling onto the floor mattresses in sets of two: Terry & Craig (because they slept together) on one and me & Denise on the other.